KerviRamos/Git-VCS-Resources/README.md

 If would like to further understand how the SHA1 hash get generated, see the [Object Storage section](https://git-scm.com/book/en/v2/Git-Internals-Git-Objects).

-Git stores three main objects in order to recall a snapshot form your file system at any point in time.
+Git stores three main objects in order to recall a snapshot from your file system at any point in time.
 These three objects are the blob, tree, and commit objects and such of objects are outlined in the image below.

 <p align="center">
   <img src="png/objects.png" width = 500>
 </p>

 The "blob" object stores the content present inside the files only.
-The blob object will consist of the created content inside the file(s) and its associated SHA1 hash key.
-The blob oject does not store the file name where the content live, instead the tree object is responsible for storaging the file name associted with the content.
+The blob object will consist of the created content inside the file(s), and its associated SHA1 hash key.
+The blob oject doesn't store the file name where the content live, instead, the tree object is responsible for storaging the file name associted with the content.
 A "tree" object allows git to store the filename of the content, and also allows the user to store a group of files together.
-"Tree" objects are created from "blob" objects.
-Similar to how content is stored in a file.
 The "commit" object references the "tree" object and the associated blob objects.
-The "commit" object allows users to append additional information about the stored snapshot.
+The "commit" object permits users to append additional metadata about the stored snapshot.
 The "commit" object appends the author and committer information, the date and time of the commit, and a description of the commit.
-The commit object allows users to recall a snapshot throught a single object, "commit" object, instead of remembering the SHA1 hassh value for the tree and blob objects to recall the snapshot.
+Once the user creates a commit object, git allows users to recall any commit snapshot throught the "commit" object, instead of the 16 digit SHA1 hash value.

 ### refs/
 The git reference directory stores the entire "commit" object history.
 Instead of remembering the SHA-1 value, the refs/head file references the objects history using a reference names such as branches.